 Texas Civil Practice and Remedies- § 33.003 requires the court to determine the percentage of responsibility for each party.
 Meaning, the state may hold the injured party partially at fault for their injuries in some cases.
 If this does occur, the court will deduct any percentage of fault they attribute to the injured party from the gross award amount. state If the court finds the injured party more than 50 percent responsible for their injuries, they will not receive any compensation for their damages.

 Instances that could result in a plaintiff being determined as partially responsible include antagonizing or provoking the animal or trespassing on the pet owner’s property.
-An experienced canine attack lawyer in Pearland could answer any questions on the statute and regulations and help you calculate compensation.
+An experienced Pearland dog bite lawyer could answer any questions on the statute and regulations and help you calculate compensation.

 Call a Pearland Dog Bite Attorney to Book a Consultation